jarnix/laravel-auto-environment/README.md

 urlTestingRegexp: the regexp for the http host in testing mode (http)
 urlProductionRegexp: the regexp for the http host in prod mode (http)
 ```
-This code will load the env file that you want in the "config" folder.
+This code will then load the env file that you want in the "config" folder.

-2) You can use a .env file as usual, this code won't do anything if you have one.

-3) You can force the environment you want in a file called "env" at the
+2) You can also force the environment you want by creating a file called "env" at the
-root of the app.
+root of the app, containing the environment you want to load.

 Example: if the file's content is "local"

 => the file : /config/local.env will be loaded

+3) And you can use a .env file as usual, this code won't do anything if you have one.